 What is Capital Rationing?

-Capital rationing refers to a thought-through strategy applied by companies to limit the number of projects they take up at a particular time, such that the business owners/management decide to go ahead with good and profitable projects, which helps them achieve higher profits within the limited capital range.
+Capital rationing refers to thought-through strategy companies apply to limit the number of projects they take up at a particular time, such that the business owners/management decide to go ahead with good and profitable projects, which helps them achieve higher profits within the limited capital range.

 Objectives of Capital Rationing